Speaker profile last updated by AAE Talent Team on 08/31/2024.

 JewishGen Blog: DNA Success Story: Finding the Origins of a Hidden Child

 Colleen Fitzpatrick is a keynote speaker and industry expert who speaks on a wide range of topics such as Lying with Wolves - Misha Defonseca Holocaust Fraud Exposed, James-Jake Smithers-Gray, How DNA Solved an 80 Year Old Family Mystery, The Unknown Child on the Titanic - identified? - Identified!, The Hand in the Snow - The Crash of Northwest Flight 4422, The Secrets of Abraham Lincoln's DNA and DNA Identification of the Missing Identity Children of the Holocaust.
 The estimated speaking fee range to book Colleen Fitzpatrick for your event is $5,000 - $10,000.
 Colleen Fitzpatrick generally travels from Fountain Valley, CA, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Mayim Bialik, Joan Michelson, Catherine Coleman Flowers, Ellen Latham and Sylvia Acevedo.
+Similar motivational celebrity speakers are Mayim Bialik, Joan Michelson, Katie King, Catherine Coleman Flowers and Ellen Latham.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Colleen Fitzpatrick for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.